QuantzLab/QuantzLabWebsite/README.md

 # QuantzLabWebsite
-Making a github and HTML site for QuantzLab
+Making a HTML site for QuantzLab